UNESCO/Poland Co-Sponsored Fellowships in Archaeology and Conservation: 2025-2026 edition

 Step 1:

-Read carefully Annex I (List of Invited Member States and Field of Research Studies) and Annex II (Terms and Conditions) for the 2024-2025 edition of UNESCO/Poland Co-Sponsored Fellowships in Archaeology and Conservation) to understand the requirements for eligible candidatures and the procedures for application submission.
+Read carefully Annex I (Terms and Conditions) and Annex II (Study Programme) for the 2025-2026 edition of UNESCO/Poland Co-Sponsored Fellowships in Archaeology and Conservation) to understand the requirements for eligible candidatures and the procedures for application submission.

 Step 2: